Inspections reveal conditions inside 201 Poplar

 In 2017, inspectors stated the “building is outdated and antiquated with doors, locks, security devices, showers” and more that are “difficult if not impossible to maintain or replace.”

-We talked to the chief jailer in 2020 about the conditions and asked how much longer until the situation becomes dire.
+We talked to the chief jailer in 2020 about the conditions and asked how much longer until the situation became dire.

 “That remains to be known, to be honest,” Chief Jailer Kirk Fields responded.